Product documentation is often thought of as purely technical.

 With this level of detail, users get an inside glance at the tool’s abilities.

-Furthermore, considering the extensive number of articles, readers can probably discover anything they’d like to know about Slack.
+Given the sheer volume of articles, readers can likely discover anything they want to learn about Slack.

 This is an invaluable marketing strategy, as it proves Slack’s competence and gives potential customers peace of mind when investigating the tool.